 Using precise information about an individual's genetic makeup is becoming increasingly routine for developing tailored treatments for breast, lung, colon and other cancers.
 But techniques used to identify meaningful gene mutations depend on analyzing sequences of both normal and mutant DNA in tumor samples, a process that can yield ambiguous results.
 Now, a team of Johns Hopkins researchers says it has developed an easy-to-use online computer software application that can clear up any confusion faster and cheaper than other methods currently used to do the job.

-The application, called Pyromaker, is available free-of-charge at pyromaker.pathology.jhmi.edu/ , and a related tutorial will be posted there soon.
+The application, called "Pyromaker," and soon a related tutorial are available free-of-charge at http://pyromaker.pathology.jhmi.edu/.
 The software generates simulated pyrograms, which are readouts from a gene sequencing technique known as pyrosequencing.

 Because a tumor pyrogram is an overlay of both healthy and mutant DNA, identifying the correct sequence may be difficult and further studies to sort it all out can delay diagnosis and add significantly to costs, he says.